docsforadobe/javascript-tools-guide/docs/introduction/extendscript-overview.rst

 ExtendScript offers tools for communicating with other computers or the internet using standard protocols.
 The Socket object supports low-level TCP connections.

-For complete details, see Chapter 6, :ref:`external-communication-tools`.
+For complete details, see :ref:`external-communication-tools`.

 .. _external-shared-library-integration: